-Far from the privileged world of quiet suburbia and koi fish accessories, in the province of KwaZulu-Natal, is Umlazi – the biggest township in the province.
+Far from the privileged world of quiet suburbia, the Table Bay hotel and koi fish accessories, in the province of KwaZulu-Natal, is Umlazi – the biggest township in the province.
 In South Africa, Umlazi is the second to the biggest township that was once made up of several townships.

 In 1967, Umlazi was formed by combining these smaller towns in order to create a “black township”.
 This was, of course, during the Apartheid period and the government at that time wanted segregation of race and skin colour.
 Many black people were moved to Umlazi and even after Apartheid, it became known as the “criminal capital of South Africa.”
 Sadly for Umlazi, it is having a hard time shaking off that title.